- Oct 8

-Starting a new relationship can be exhilarating.
-But if you or someone you know is considering beginning a new relationship after recovery, there’s reason to reconsider.
+Starting a new relationship can be exhilarating, but it’s important to be mindful and discerning if you or someone you know is considering dating in recovery.

 The emotional highs of a romantic relationship can mimic how your brain feels on drugs or alcohol.
-If you’re in recovery from an addiction, give yourself time.
-When challenges arise in a personal relationship, it’s important to be able to handle them without relapsing into old habits.
+If you’re in early recovery from addiction, give yourself time.
+When challenges arise in a personal relationship, it’s essential to handle them without relapsing into old habits.
 Your first year of recovery should focus on your health and well-being.

-Why Wait Until After Your First Year of Recovery
+Why You Should Wait Until After Your First Year of Recovery

 If you’re recovering from addiction, it may take several months to re-learn healthy habits and coping skills.
 Recovery is a process that takes time.
 During your first year of recovery, focus on your mental, physical and emotional health.
 Then, reevaluate how you feel and take steps toward forging a healthy personal relationship.

 Seven Red Flags to Look for in Romantic Relationships

 When starting a new romantic relationship, it’s easy to get caught in a whirlwind of emotions.
 But it’s essential to look for any potential red flags in your partner’s behavior.
 Identifying these seven red flags can save you from heartbreak and help support your long-term recovery:

 If your partner has a habit of dismissing your concerns or opinions or ignoring you altogether, take a second look at the relationship.
 Notice if you start giving up activities, hobbies, or old friends to satisfy your partner.
 These are signs of an unhealthy relationship that should not be ignored.

 Starting a new relationship after recovery may feel different from your relationships before recovery, but this is good.
 Recovery is meant to impact your life and relationships positively, including your dating relationships.
 To ensure you maintain sobriety and foster healthy relationships after recovery, consider the following tips: